 Student Organizations and Events

-Please see Kennesaw State University OwlLife and search for Kennesaw’s American Nuclear Society and/or Health Physics Society for more information regarding upcoming events.
+Please see the page of Kennesaw State University’s OwlLife and search for Kennesaw Nuclear Society for more information regarding upcoming events.
 For conferences, please see the Nuclear, Energy, Science and Engineering Laboratory website.

 Kennesaw Nuclear Society